 Assessment as one of the teaching and learning activities carried out to determine student learning outcomes, whether it meets learning outcomes or not.
 Summative assessment is an assessment that aims to assess the achievement of the Learning Objectives (TP) and/or Learning Outcomes (CP) of students, as the basis for determining grade promotion and/or graduation from the education unit.
-Assessment of the achievement of student learning outcomes and the criteria for achieving learning objectives.
+Assessment of the achievement of student learning outcomes was carried out by comparing the achievement of student learning outcomes and the criteria for achieving learning objectives.